opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 Parameter | Description
 :--- | :--- |
 `?v` |  Makes the output more verbose by adding headers to the columns.
 It also adds some formatting to help align each of the columns together.
+All examples on this page include the `v` parameter.
 `?help` | Lists the default and other available headers for a given operation.
 `?h`  |  Limits the output to specific headers.
 `?format` |  Outputs the result in JSON, YAML, or CBOR formats.